Yokaham/Shree-Krishna-Properties/README.md

 # Shree Krishna Properties - Real Estate Platform

-A modern real estate platform built with React and Supabase for property listings and management.
+A modern real estate platform built with React and Supabase for Shree Krishna Properties.

 ## Features

-- **Property Listings**: Browse and search through available properties
-- **Advanced Filtering**: Filter by sector, property type, price range, and more
+- **Property Search & Filtering**: Advanced search with filters for sector, type, price, and more
-- **Image Galleries**: Interactive carousels for property images
+- **Image Carousels**: All property images displayed in responsive carousels
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices
+- **Responsive Design**: Mobile-first design optimized for all devices
-- **Real-time Data**: Connected to Supabase for live property data
+- **Real-time Data**: Live property data from Supabase database

 ## Getting Started